 - Fourth Floor – Hold the 1/8th-mile running track and houses additional stretching areas.
 The exercise stairs end on this level.

-PK Electrical’s scope of work included complete lighting design and lighting control systems, power distribution and branch circuiting, communication system infrastructure, cabling and termination, fire alarm design, emergency/standby power systems, security system design, site lighting/electrical, electrical calculations, electrical specifications, and electrical estimates of probable costs.
+The scope of work for our electrical engineering company included complete lighting design and lighting control systems, power distribution and branch circuiting, communication system infrastructure, cabling and termination, fire alarm design, emergency/standby power systems, security system design, site lighting/electrical, electrical calculations, electrical specifications, and electrical estimates of probable costs.
 For this project, the REVIT design was in line with LEED Silver Requirements, but the certification was not pursued.
 The Weigand Fitness Center opened in February of 2017 and the construction costs were $47.5 million.

 Douglas County Community and Senior Center